sandialabs/veesa/demos/veesa-pipeline-paper/README.md

-# Information on Supplementary Code and Data for 'Explainable Machine Learning for Functional Data'
+# Information on Supplementary Files for 'Explainable Machine Learning for Functional Data'

 ## `code/`